 My favorite dry fly in Alaska for trout was always the elk hair caddis.
-The elk hair caddis fly is just a great buggy looking presentation that any fish that eats bugs on the surface will love.
-This is especially true of the beaver run cutthroat trout, they are great for the dry fly angler.
+The elk hair caddis fly is just a great buggy-looking presentation that any fish that eats bugs on the surface will love.
+This is especially true of the beaver-run cutthroat trout.
+These little Southeast Alaska cutthroat trout are great for the dry fly angler.
 I love the elk hair caddis fly for sight fishing for arctic grayling too.
 That’s another article and a good one.
 The elk hair caddis is the best all around dry fly for Alaska grayling, Dolly Varden and rainbow trout.

 While the elk hair caddis is the go to dry fly there are others that work just as well.
 The elk hair caddis is easy to find at fly shops and online.
 That’s why they find their way into fly angler’s box.
 I tied flies to sell with my custom fly rods back in my Alaska days so I used several other dry fly patterns as well as sub-surface flies.
 Sub-surface were deadly and you could still see the strike as the fly was just beneath the surface.

 Sub-Surface Flies For Cutthroat Trout In Southeast Alaska

 I found that these flies worked best when the sun was bright which is not that often in Southeast Alaska.
 The sub-surface flies did seem to entice more strikes than the high riding caddis fly during sunny days.
 Another easy to tie and easy to find dry fly for Alaska cutthroat is the Royal Wulff.
 Just remember any dry fly will probably get the same attention.
 Cutthroats are hungry during the short feeding season in Alaska.